Config Utility

 Get Mapping

 Reads the current running mapping from the Re-Mapper.
-Note that this doesn't necessarily match what is stored in its flash memory, as you modify the mapping it's only in volatile RAM until you write it to the flash storage.
-Get Mapping will read what is currently in RAM.
+Note that this doesn’t necessarily match what is stored in flash memory — as you modify the mapping it’s only in volatile RAM until you write it to flash.
+Get Mapping reads what is currently in RAM.

 Modify Mapping